hanami/model/EXAMPLE.md

 ## Persist

-Let's instantiate and persist some objects for our example:
+We instantiate and persist an `Author` and a few `Articles` for our example:

 ```ruby
 author = Author.new(name: 'Luca')